mgax/foss4gcee2013-pygis/steps/c3-save-density.rst

 Step C3 - save layer with density data
 ======================================
 Save layer with park densities.
+Since our input data is projected as `stereo70` and we don't modify the geometries then we need to declare the output layer as `stereo70` too.

 .. code:: python